NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Results

 where $\xi_R$ is an $\mathcal{O}(1)$ variable varied up and down by a factor of two around unity.
 For the Coulomb scale, a natural choice from the potential function is $\mu_C\sim 2\beta_Qm_Q$.
 To prevent $\mu_C$ from hitting the Landau pole, we adopt the strategy suggested in ref.~\cite{Beneke:2010da}, where $\mu_C$ is frozen at the scale related to the inverse Bohr radius of the first $\QQ$ bound state, $C_F\alpha_s m_Q$.
 Specifically, we first solve

 and then define the Coulomb scale as

-All results presented in this work that include Coulomb resummation consider the scale choice $\mu_C$ of eq.~\eqref{eq:muCchoice}.
+In other words, $\mu_C$ interpolates from $\mu_R$ in the relativistic regime ($\beta_Q>1/2$) to $\xi_R \mu_B$ in the ultra-nonrelativistic regime ($\beta_Q<\mu_B/(2m_Q)$).
+In the intermediate nonrelativistic regime ($\mu_B/(2m_Q)<\beta_Q<1/2$), the Coulomb scale behaves as $\mu_C=\xi_R (2\beta_Q m_Q)$, varying linearly with $\beta_Q$.
+All results presented in this work that include Coulomb resummation employ the scale choice $\mu_C$ defined in eq.~\eqref{eq:muCchoice}.
 Additionally, we fully correlate the renormalisation and Coulomb scales through the common variation factor $\xi_R$.
+Although, in principle, one could vary $\mu_C$ and $\mu_R$ independently, we believe that fully correlating them is a more suitable choice to ensure the correct asymptotic limit $\mu_C \to \mu_R$ in the relativistic regime ($\beta_Q> 1/2$), which is important to preserve the achieved fixed-order accuracy.